brocaar/chirpstack-docs/content/guides/debian-ubuntu.md

 ---
-title: Quick Install
+title: Quickstart Debian / Ubuntu
 menu:
   main:
-    parent: install
+    parent: guides
     weight: 1
 ---

-# Quick Install
+# Quickstart on Debian or Ubuntu

-This tutorial describes the steps needed to setup the LoRa Server project **including all requirements** on a single Ubuntu 16.04 LTS instance.
-Note that this version of Ubuntu is not required by LoRa Server, but is used in this tutorial as it is the latest Ubuntu LTS version.
+This tutorial describes the steps needed to setup the LoRa Server project **including all requirements** on a single machine.
+It has been tested on the following distributions:

+* Ubuntu 16.04 LTS
+* Ubuntu 18.04 LTS
+* Debian 9 (Stretch)

 Please refer to the other install pages for more generic installation instructions.

-## Assumptions
+## Assumtions

 Many configurations of these packages is possible.
 Dependent software packages could be installed on any number of remote servers, and the packages themselves